Ride Warpig Review

 Flex & Camber Profile

 The tapered directional shape is very very smooth to turn on, smooth edge to edge, and holds really well through the whole turn, even when the snow was quite hard.
-I’m not sure how it was done, but it held an edge like I would expect a cambered board to.

 I wouldn’t call it a super poppy board, but it doesn’t take too long to get used to it.
 The smaller tail feels fairly stiff, so once you get used to how much weight you need to load on to it, it will pop back nicely, but it does need a bit of work and practice.

-Overall the Warpig is a really fun board, that was a big surprise to me.
+Overall the Warpig is a fun board, that was a big surprise to me.
 It makes charging down groomed runs really fun, and is small enough that it spins really easily, without feeling unstable.
 Riding switch feels a little different, but isn’t as weird as I thought it would feel.

 The shorter lengths, and wide waist width really helps on the carving side of things.
 I was riding the Small version, which has a 260mm waist width.
 As hard as I wanted to turn, my toes and heels (of a size 10) never dug in, which meant I never had to worry about washing out in the middle of a turn from an unexpected grab.